|

 October, 2027 through postal ballot on 4th December, 2022.

-an Independent Director of the Company for a term of five consecutive years from 14th
+term of five consecutive years from 14th February, 2024 till 13th

-her appointment as an Independent Director through postal ballot on 28th March,
+February, 2029 through postal ballot on 28th March, 2024.

-Keshav Shiralkar is appointed as an Independent Director of the Company for a term of five
+Mr. Vivek Keshav Shiralkar was appointed as an Independent Director of the Company for

-consecutive years from 29th May, 2024 till 28th May, 2029.
-This
+a term of five consecutive years from 29th May, 2024 till 28th May,

-At the meeting of the Board of Directors of the Company held on 29th
+At the meeting of the Board of Directors of the Company held on 29th May,

-years with effect from 21st August, 2024.
+years with effect from 16th August, 2026.
 This re-appointment is subject to the

 approval of the shareholders at the ensuing Annual General Meeting.

-Mairpady, Dr. (Ms) Swati Patankar and Mr. Vivek Shiralkar who are independent directors,
+Mr. Kamal Kishore Seth, Dr. Narendra Mairpady, Dr. (Ms) Swati Patankar and Mr. Vivek

-have submitted declaration that each of them meets the criteria of independence as
+Shiralkar who are independent directors, have submitted declaration that each of them

-provided in the Companies Act, 2013 and SEBI (LODR) Regulations and there has been no
+meets the criteria of independence as provided in the Companies Act, 2013 and SEBI (LODR)

-change in the circumstances which may affect their status as independent directors during
+Regulations and there has been no change in the circumstances which may affect their

-None of the directors of the Company are debarred from holding the
+None of the directors of the Company are debarred from holding the office of Director

-office of Director by virtue of any SEBI order or order by any other competent authority.
+by virtue of any SEBI order or order by any other competent authority.

-In the opinion of the Board, the independent directors possess
+In the opinion of the Board, the independent directors possess appropriate balance of

-appropriate balance of skills, experience and knowledge, as required.
+skills, experience and knowledge, as required.

-A brief note on Directors retiring by rotation and eligible for
+A brief note on Directors retiring by rotation and eligible for re-appointment is

 KEY MANAGERIAL PERSONNEL

-During the financial year under report, the following persons continue
+During the financial year under report, the following persons continue to be the Key

-to be the Key Managerial Personnel of the Company:
+Managerial Personnel of the Company:

-Mr. Premchand Godha |
+Mr. Premchand Godha - |

 Executive Chairman |

-Mr. Ajit Kumar Jain |
+Mr. Ajit Kumar Jain - |

-Managing Director / CFO |
+Managing Director/CFO |

-Mr. Pranay Godha |
+Mr. Pranay Godha - |

 Managing Director/CEO |

-Mr. Prashant Godha |
+Mr. Prashant Godha - |

 Executive Director |

-Mr. Harish P. Kamath |
+Mr. Harish P. Kamath - |

 Corporate Counsel & Company Secretary |

-There was no change in the Key Managerial Personnel during the
+There was no change in the Key Managerial Personnel during the financial year under

-POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION AND OTHER
+POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION AND OTHER DETAILS

-The Nomination and Remuneration Committee has laid down the criteria
+The Nomination and Remuneration Committee has laid down the criteria for Directors'

-Committee: the candidate should possess the positive attributes such as leadership,
+the candidate should possess the positive attributes such as leadership,

 entrepreneurship, business advisor or such other attributes which in the opinion of the

-Committee are in the interest of the Company; the candidate should be free from any
+Committee are in the interest of the Company;

-disqualification as provided under Sections 164 and 167 of the Companies Act, 2013;
+Sections 164 and 167 of the Companies Act, 2013;

-the candidate should meet the conditions of being independent as stipulated under the
+the candidate should meet the conditions of being independent as stipulated

-Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements)
+under the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements)

-Regulations, 2015, in case of appointment as an independent director; and the
+Regulations, 2015, in case of appointment as an independent director; and

-administration, research, corporate governance, technical operations, infrastructure,
+marketing, administration, research, corporate governance, technical operations,

-are relevant for the Company's business.
+disciplines which are relevant for the Company's business.

 BOARD EVALUATION

-The Nomination and Remuneration Committee lays down the criteria for
+The Nomination and Remuneration Committee lays down the criteria for performance

-The Board has carried out evaluation of its own performance as well as
+The Board has carried out evaluation of its own performance as well as that of the

-that of the Committees of the Board and all the Directors.
+Committees of the Board and all the Directors.

 The annual evaluation was carried out in the following manner:

-Sr. No. Performance evaluation of |
+Performance evaluation of |

 Performance evaluation performed by |

-1. Board and individual directors |
+Board and individual directors |

 Board after seeking inputs from all directors |

-2. Board Committees |
+Board Committees |

 Board seeking inputs from all committee members |

-3. Individual Directors |
+Individual Directors |

 Nomination and Remuneration committee |

-4. Non-independent directors, Board as a whole and the
+Non-independent directors, Board as a whole and the Chairman |

-Separate meeting of independent directors after taking views
+Separate meeting of independent directors after taking views from

-from executive directors |
+executive directors |

-5. Board, its Committees and individual Directors |
+Board, its Committees and individual Directors |

-At the board meeting held after the meeting of the
+At the board meeting held after the meeting of the independent

-independent directors based on evaluation carried out as above. |
+directors based on evaluation carried out as above. |

 PROFICIENCY OF DIRECTORS

-All the independent directors of the Company have registered their
+All the independent directors of the Company have registered their names in the

-institute within the prescribed time.
+common proficiency test conducted by the said institute within the prescribed time.

 REMUNERATION POLICY

-The objective and broad framework of the Company's Remuneration
+The objective and broad framework of the Company's Remuneration Policy is to consider

-Policy is to consider and determine the remuneration based on the fundamental principles
+and determine the remuneration based on the fundamental principles of payment for

-term interests of the Company and its shareholders, promoting a culture of meritocracy and
+interests of the Company and its shareholders, promoting a culture of meritocracy and

 expertise and market competitiveness so as to attract the best talent.
 It also ensures the